tlh45342/flask-example1/README.md

 [![coverage](https://coveralls.io/repos/maxcountryman/flask-login/badge.svg?branch=master&service=github)](https://coveralls.io/github/maxcountryman/flask-login?branch=master)
 [![Software License](https://img.shields.io/badge/license-Apache%202-blue)](LICENSE)

-flask-example1 is a simple example flask app that uses authentication.
+flask-example1 is a simple example flask app that implements authentication.
 This is not designed to be pretty, or clever per-se.
-This is not nerly finished.
+This is not nearly finished.

 - learning Flask.
 - kicking off your new project.